wgu-opensource/openedx-mfe-learning/.github/pull_request_template.md

 - [ ] Fix any linting errors
 - [ ] SECURITY: No secrets where commited to the repo
 - [ ] COMPLIANCE: Commited code is not propietary and adheres to Open Source licensing

-## Explanation of what your changes do and how to test them

-[Please explain your changes and how to test them.
-Add screenshots if needed.]